SamHulme1/Art-By-Jamie/README.md

 ### Code

-- The code for the video came from the embed video option on Vimeo.
+- The code for the video came from the embed video option on Vimeo
-- Bootstrap 4 was used throughout development to make the site responsive, I used this for layout and used some of Bootstraps classes.
+- Bootstrap 4 was used throughout development to make the site responsive, I used this for layout and used some of Bootstraps classes
-- I used Google maps generator to get the src for the map, However, I only used this for the source.
+- I used Google maps generator to get the src for the map, However, I only used this for the source
+- I looked at the cloudflare hover effects to help me to design my own hover effect

 ### Content

-- Written content about the artist came from the artist: Jamie Thomas.
+- Written content about the artist came from the artist: Jamie Thomas
-- Other written content came from me the developer.
+- Other written content came from me the developer

 ### Media

-- All images and videos came from the artist: Jamie Thomas.
+- All images and videos came from the artist: Jamie Thomas
-- The images were edited by me the developer to prepare them for the web.
-I boosted contrasts and cropped them using Adobe Photoshop.
+- The images were edited by me the developer to prepare them for the web, I boosted contrasts and cropped them using Adobe Photoshop
-- Favicon was created by me using Illustrator.
+- Favicon was created by me using Illustrator

 ### Acknowledgements

 - My mentor for the amazing help and support
 - Other students on slack for their support
-- Code Institute for the helpful materials and support in particular tutors James and Christine.
+- Code Institute for the helpful materials and support in particular tutors James and Christine
 - Stack overflow and W3C for useful research materials